pkrumins/node-supermarket/readme.txt

         );
     });

-In this example it's assumed that users are stored in the database as JSON objects.
-The keys are usernames and values are JSON objects.
 The filter function here takes the predicate function //1//, parses each record and returns true if user's age is less than 20.
 Now if the age is less than 20, filter calls callback function //2//, which adds each